arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

 1. Return to the **Command Prompt** window displaying the SSH connection to the MapR virtual machine.

 1. Run the following command to create a bash shell running as root.
+Enter your password when prompted.

     ```bash
     sudo bash